 SMART Model in Running Training

-When I was very young and studied NLP, I asked myself “what is it that make some people repeatedly reach the goals they set while others fail time and time again?
+When I was very young and studied NLP, I asked myself “what is it that makes some people repeatedly reach the goals they set while others fail time and time again?
 Maybe it’s the mental approach to the task.
 A successful approach seems to be the following: If you want to meet your goals, you must set them SMART!
 I Learned to set goals from a model called SMART.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-based.
-Each element of the SMART framework works together to create a goal that is carefully planned, clear and track able.
+Each element of the SMART framework works together to create a goal that is carefully planned, clear, and trackable.

 Let’s look at the model with the 5 parameters in details below: